wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Ingestion Policy Basics

 Ingestion policies allow you to combine user and service accounts, groups, sources, metric namespaces, or point tags, so that you can monitor their usage of the Wavefront service.
 For example, you can create a policy for a group of new hires.
 You can also create a policy for one or more source virtual machines.
-Also, you can set a Points per Second (PPS) limit for the policy and create an alert, so that you can receive notifications if the PPS usage exceeds certain thresholds of the limit.
+Also, you can set a PPS limit for the policy and create an alert, so that you can receive notifications when the ingested number of PPS exceeds certain thresholds of the limit.

 Tracking the PPS usage by ingestion policy can help you understand how the overall usage is distributed and whether a particular team will need more PPS in the future or will need to reduce their overhead ingestions.

 The policy scope can be accounts, groups, sources, namespaces, or point tags.
 * Once you set the scope, you cannot change it.
-* You can change only the accounts or objects assigned to the policy in accordance with the scope.
+* You can change the accounts or objects assigned to the policy only from the selected scope.
-* Each account or object can belong to more than one policy.
+* A given account or object can belong to more than one policy.

 {% include note.html content="All users can view the ingestion policies and the ingestion policy dashboards.
 Only users with the [**Ingestion Policies** permission](permissions_overview.html) can create, edit, revert, and delete ingestion policies."%}